Frequently Asked Questions

 Please note: Science courses that were completed more than 10 years prior to beginning the application process must be repeated.

-The School of Nursing’s Student Services Program Coordinator is available to assist pre-nursing majors as they navigate the application process.
-The Student Services Program Coordinator is able to help students with the following:
+The School of Nursing’s Academic Advisor is available to assist pre-nursing majors as they navigate the application process.
+The Academic Advisor is able to help students with the following:

 - Academic advising